codefoster/gh-ms-mva/readme.md

 ## Module 5: GitHub on the Command Line
 I would really like to do an entire module on using the command line to issue git commands and also show how to install the _gh_ module in npm and use it to manage repos, users, etc. This module might be an attempt to encourage otherwise GUI-dependent developers to start to embrace the command line.
+- Focus on flexibility of CLI
+- Can do some things from GUI, but can do all things from CLI
+- "The command line is the only place you can run all Git commands -- most of the GUIs only implement some subset of Git functionality for simplicity.
+If you know how to run the CLI version, you can probably figure out how to run the GUI, while the opposite is not necessarily true." - Scott Chacon, Pro Git

 ## Module 6: Beyond the Basics
 This would be a grab bag of more in-depth or advanced  concepts.
 Here we talk about pull requests, submodules, continuous deployment from GH to Azure, perhaps rebasing, cherry picking, stashing, etc. (that may be too much)